-Principles that are critical to success of habitat creation and enhancement are as follows (for details of specific success criteria, see Section 6.2 of the Plan):
+Principles that are critical to success of habitat creation and enhancement are as follows (for details of specific success criteria, see Section 4.2 of the Plan):

-- Proximity to existing/retained Wallum Sedgefrog habitat areas; - The correlation between the Q5 flood level and frog abundance has informed mitigation and provision of re-created breeding habitat above Q5 within each of the waterway buffers.
-Among its many functions, the Western Detention Basin (WDB) is a key control on the Q5 flood levels along Bells Creek North and as such timing of mitigation along Bells Creek North is proposed following installation of the WDB.
-Ponds should be located outside of Q5 flood areas where possible;Appropriate Wallum Sedgefrog breeding pond excavation depths and bathymetry; - Appropriate pond density within created Wallum Sedgefrog habitat areas to facilitate movement (refer to Section 6.2 of the Plan) - Delivery of water to ponds via seepage through soil profile (i.e. groundwater) to ensure water chemistry is maintained at appropriate levels for the species; - Exclusion of surface water flows (including limitation of liming for acid sulfate soil treatment); - The need for exclusion fencing and / or signage to limit human disturbance or interaction; and - Maintaining natural groundwater hydroperiod and other water chemistry aspects (particularly pH) of retained and compensatory habitat areas. - Plants colonising created WSF ponds must include a mixture of rigid and non-rigid grasses, with only a small percentage of open water.
+- Proximity to existing/retained Wallum Sedgefrog habitat areas; - While limited information is available on the correlation between Q5 flood levels and successful breeding habitat, created WSF habitat is to be encouraged in areas located / protected from the Q5 flood level.
+This may include the construction of small levee walls / bunds around habitat; - Appropriate Wallum Sedgefrog breeding pond excavation depths and bathymetry; - Appropriate pond density within created Wallum Sedgefrog habitat areas to facilitate movement (refer to Section 4.2 of the Plan) - Delivery of water to ponds via seepage through soil profile (i.e. groundwater) to ensure water chemistry is maintained at appropriate levels for the species; - Exclusion of surface water flows (including limitation of liming for acid sulfate soil treatment); - The need for exclusion fencing and / or signage to limit human disturbance or interaction; and - Maintaining natural groundwater hydroperiod and other water chemistry aspects (particularly pH) of retained and compensatory habitat areas. - Plants colonising created WSF ponds must include a mixture of rigid and non-rigid grasses, with only a small percentage of open water.